Campus Resilience at SEVP-Certified Schools

 In addition to creating an emergency operations plan, it is also very important that colleges and universities exercise their plans.

 FEMA offers a variety of emergency planning exercises aimed at preparing organizations for a wide variety of emergency situations.
-FEMA also provides exercise manuals used at previous tabletop exercises, notably for stakeholders from institutions of higher education.
+Additionally, colleges and universities can visit SchoolSafety.gov's Emergency Planning page for information and resources about preparing for campus emergencies.